China to ease 'one route, one airline' policy for Chinese carriers

 The CAAC implemented the "one route, one airline" policy in 2009 for long-haul routes to prevent the country's mostly state-backed airlines from competing too aggressively against each other on routes that were hard to profit from.

-The country's three largest state carriers are Air China Ltd, China Eastern Airlines Corp Ltd and China Southern Airlines Co Ltd .
+The country's three largest state carriers are Air China Ltd, China Eastern Airlines Corp Ltd and China Southern Airlines Co Ltd. REUTERS